anand-lab-172/anand-lab-172/README.md

 - 👀 I’m interested in Data handling and roles like Data Analyst, Ausiness Analyst, Data Engineer and Data Scientist
 - 🌱 I’m currently learning Deep learning
 - 💞️ I’m looking to collaborate on Impressive projects
-- 📫 How to reach me aero.172anand@gmail.com
+- 📫 How to reach me aero.172anand@gmail.com or aero.172anand@outlook.com
 - 🔗 https://www.linkedin.com/in/anandaram-g/